 The ASP is pleased to partner with MWT Associates in their unique astronomy-focused tours and expeditions – a travel experience enriched by the expertise and knowledge of a distinguished lecture team.
-Please review the sample of upcoming trips below, and follow this link for more details and booking information.
+Please review their upcoming trips below, and follow this link for more details and booking information.

-As a corporate partner, MWT Associates provides financial charitable support to the ASP.
-We are very grateful to them, and encourage you all of ASP’s corporate partners.
-When you do, you help enable us to carry on our mission of fostering science literacy through astronomy for tomorrow’s science, technology, engineering and math (STEM) leaders.
+As a corporate partner, MWT Associates makes a profound investment in education via ASP programs and services.
+We are very grateful to them, and encourage you to support all of ASP’s corporate partners.
+When you do, you join in our mission to foster science literacy through astronomy for tomorrow’s science, technology, engineering and math (STEM) leaders.

 Chile’s Giant Telescopes